 There is a selection of shops, bars, and restaurants to explore, all themed around the books.
 Take your time when visiting Hogsmeade as there is a lot to discover.

 The big attractions in the Wizarding World of Harry Potter – Hogsmeade are:

-- Harry Potter and the Forbidden Journey after touring the dramatic reconstruction of Hogwarts soar through the grounds on a bench.
-An incredibly impressive attraction.
+- Harry Potter and the Forbidden Journey, after touring the dramatic reconstruction of Hogwarts, soar through the grounds on a bench.
+An awe-inspiring attraction.
 In our opinion, this is an attraction you should not miss.

 - Flight of the Hippogriff is a fun kid’s coaster which the whole family will enjoy.

 - Hogwarts Express ride to Universal Studios.
 Park to park ticket is required.
 The experience is different in both directions, so make sure you ride twice.

 - Hagrid’s Magical Creatures Motorbike Adventure was the big new attraction for 2019 and is still one of the park’s most popular attractions.
 Fly deep into the wilds of the Forbidden Forest on this thrilling motorbike coaster.
 Grab a Virtual Line place to ride.

 Plus, make sure you don’t miss the nighttime lights at Hogwarts Castle when available.
 Unfortunately, at this time, there are no scheduled shows.